 “You want to find people who believe in your vision.
 They will work for you because they believe in what you believe in,” says Cronin.
 “If you do this, you will see doors open that were closed.”

 Embracing Cronin’s three steps requires an important characteristic, he says: courage.
 You need courage to share financial information with your team, especially when most companies likely hide it.
 It takes courage to put yourself out there in your community and offer to help others.

 However, if you follow these steps, people will start talking about you and how well you treat people.
 They’ll be evangelical about doing business with you.
 You’ll become magnetic, says Cronin.

 “People need to feel loved and taken care of.
 If they believe what you believe in and are onboard with your vision, it’s hard to be pried away,” he says.

 Interested in Learning More?

 To listen to the audio from the interview, as well as links to other articles in this series, enroll in our free course How to Make the Most of Your Solar Business

-We invite you to join Keith’s Solar Business Masterclass a transformative learning experience for you and your solar business.
+We invite you to join Keith’s Solar Executive MBA Training a transformative learning experience for you and your solar business.